Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 A Plant With Personality

-If you’ve got space for a pot, or a sunny spot in the yard, 100% yes.
+If you’ve got space for a pot, or a sunny spot in the yard, 100% grow your own.
 Figs are beginner-friendly, fast-growing, and forgiving.
 And nothing beats walking outside, picking a sun-warmed fig, and eating it right there.

 Plus, they’re pretty.
 Those big, lobed leaves give your garden or patio a tropical vibe, even if you’re in chilly Chicago (or Philly, like me).